 - Difficult to sleep in.

 If you want space, then look no further than the Chevrolet Suburban.
 It’s probably the roomiest SUV out there, making it a great BOV to transport family AND ferry supplies.
-It’s a sound choice if you want a trustworthy BOV to get the job done.
+It’s a sound choice if you’re looking for the best bug out vehicle that gets the job done.

 Some things we love about the Chevrolet Suburban: